Tiger on the Beat: Release and sequel

 Tiger on the Beat was released in Hong Kong on March 19, 1988.
 It grossed a total of HK$27,865,158.
 Bey Logan in his book Hong Kong Action Cinema (1995) described it as a surprise hit in Hong Kong.
 The film was released in the United States as Tiger on the Beat.

 Tiger on the Beat 2 was the films sequel which does not follow the narrative or characters established in the original film.
 Returning cast included Conan Lee while Chow-Yun fat passed on appearing in the film.
 Bey Logan described it as an "outright flop." in the Hong Kong box office.

 Reception

-At the 8th Hong Kong Film Awards in 1989, the Liu Brothers were nominated for their work on Tiger on the Beat for Best Action choreography.
+At the 8th Hong Kong Film Awards in 1989, The Liu Clan were nominated for their work on Tiger on the Beat for Best Action choreography.
 The award was given to The Jackie Chan Stunt Team for Police Story 2 (1988).

 In his book The Hong Kong Filmography, John Charles described the film as having "wild action and low humor", concluding that it was an "entertaining knock off of Lethal Weapon.
 While Charles said Chow Yun-fat for giving "one of his most animated performances" in the film, a review in Sight & Sound wrote that Chow Yun-fat's screen persona would mature in other later films such as The Killer (1989) and Hard Boiled (1992).